infratute/mean-stack/README.md

 # Mean Stack - Customer Contact List Application

-This Customer Store Contact is a very basic Mean Stack application developed using MongoDB, Express, Angular and Node.js to show CRUD operations on MongoDB using RestAPI.
+This Customer Store Contact is a very basic Mean Stack application developed using MongoDB, Express, Angular and Node.js.
+This application demonstrates the MEAN stack deployment and CRUD operations on MongoDB using RestAPI.

 ## Prerequisites